Long Plane Trees: Introduction

-Our first result is a polynomial-time algorithm to find a tree that has diameter at most four and guarantees an approximation factor of roughly \(0.546\), a substantial improvement over the previous bounds.
+\subparagraph*{Our results.} We provide a deeper study of the interplay between the approximation factor and the diameter of the candidate trees.
+First, we give a polynomial-time algorithm to find a tree of diameter at most four that guarantees an approximation factor of roughly $0.546$, a substantial improvement over the previous bounds.